 CODE KEY RECOMMENDATION LEAD COORDINATOR SUPPORT IMPLEMENTATION TACTICS TIMEFRAME 2.1 Incentivize the use of the Planned Unit Development Districts.
-Trustees, Zoning Commission Zoning Administrator, Board of Zoning Appeals See recommendation for specific tactics Ongoing 2.2 Further define the vision for each of the Township's Planning Areas to assist in the review of PUD proposals.
-Trustees Public, Zoning Commission Convene public discussions focused on each of the four planning areas focusing on opportunities and concerns Further articulate development expectations as they relate to aesthetics, etc. and fold into any future area planning processes Short-Term 2.3 Annually review workload of the Zoning Administrator and increase capacity to handle increase rezoning and monitoring activity, as needed.
-Zoning Administrator, Trustees - Continue monthly reporting Schedule annual review and appraisal Ongoing 2.4 Explore an Architectural Review Board.
-Trustees Zoning Commission, Board of Zoning Appeals Develop criteria, purpose and mission for the board Identify interested / qualified individuals, including a licensed architect or engineer Convene initial meeting, assign responsibilities, set a regular meeting schedule Short-Term 2.5 Utilize a pre-application development checklist in non-PUD zoning decisions.
-Zoning Commission Zoning Administrator Develop a checklist worksheet including items from the recommendation and consider additional items or criteria to be added Develop a rational, points-based scoring system based on responses Ongoing 2.6 Limit the use of Conditional Use Permits (CUP) or variances, and encourage development into appropriately zoned districts.
-Zoning Commission, Board of Zoning Appeals Zoning Administrator Develop guidelines for appropriate and inappropriate usage of the CUP or variance process Ongoing
+Trustees, Zoning Commission Zoning Administrator, Board of Zoning Appeals See recommendation for specific tactics Ongoing

+CODE KEY RECOMMENDATION LEAD COORDINATOR SUPPORT IMPLEMENTATION TACTICS TIMEFRAME 2.2 Further define the vision for each of the Township's Planning Areas to assist in the review of PUD proposals.
+Trustees Public, Zoning Commission Convene public discussions focused on each of the four planning areas focusing on opportunities and concerns Further articulate development expectations as they relate to aesthetics, etc. and fold into any future area planning processes Short-Term 2.3 Continue to regularly review and update the Zoning Resolution.
+Zoning Commission Zoning Administrator Set a regular review schedule (annual, biannual) Assess the effectiveness of existing zoning regulations and identify any issues Ongoing 2.4 Review and strengthen the architectural design standards and guidelines.
+Zoning Commission Zoning Administrator Establish an Architectural Review Board to oversee the review Study examples from other townships and cities to identify best practices Mid-Term 2.5 Establish an Architectural Review Board.
+Trustees Zoning Commission, Board of Zoning Appeals Develop criteria, purpose and mission for the board Identify interested / qualified individuals, including a licensed architect or engineer Convene initial meeting, assign responsibilities, set a regular meeting schedule Short-Term 2.6 Annually review workload of the Zoning Administrator and increase capacity to handle increase rezoning and monitoring activity, as needed.
+Zoning Administrator, Trustees - Continue monthly reportingSchedule annual review and appraisal Ongoing 2.7 Require a complete review of all subdivision and development plans by the County Engineer.
+Zoning Commission, Trustees Union County Engineer Amend the zoning resolution to include a mandatory review by the County Engineer for all subdivision and development plans.
+Establish formal procedures for submitting plans to the County Engineer.
+2.8 Require utilities in new develpment or during major infrastructure upgrades be buried, including feeder or trunk lines.
+Zoning Commission Trustees, LUC Regional Planning Amend the township's zoning and subdivision regulations Work closely with utility companies to develop guidelines and standards for burying utilities Mid-Term